robertjdominguez/promptq-resy/README.md

 ### Step 1.
 Get your credentials from Resy

-### `payment_id`
+### `payment_method`

-You'll need to find your payment ID.
+You'll need to find your payment method.
 This is a little tricky, but not too bad.
-In the Network tab, find the request that's made after you authenticate to Resy.
+In the Network tab, find the request that's made after you [authenticate to Resy](https://resy.com).
 You can search for `user` in the requests and find the one that has your user information. `payment_method` is in there as an object and has a field of `id`.
 That's what you want.

 ### Auth Token

 This is easier to find.
-You can head to Application > Cookies > https://resy.com and find the `authToken` cookie.
+You can head to Application > Cookies > `https://resy.com` and find the `authToken` cookie.

 ### Step 2.
 Get your credentials from our auth service